Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Introduction

-Instead we develop a queueing model of our DRAM-based software cache for a range of popular eviction policies, based on measurements from our implementation.
+Instead we develop a queueing model of our cache for a range of popular eviction policies, based on measurements from our implementation.
 We then use queueing theory to derive an \emph{upper bound on the throughput} of this queueing model.
-An example of such an upper bound for the case of LRU is given in Figure~\ref{fig:diagram} via the red solid line.
-While the analysis provides only an {\em upper bound} on throughput, it clearly shows that throughput first increases with hit ratio, then levels off, and then decreases.
+For example, our bound for the case of LRU is given in Figure~\ref{fig:diagram} via the red solid line.
+The analytic upper bound clearly shows that throughput first increases with hit ratio, then levels off, and then decreases.